Cheryl McCants, CMcCants@eimpactconsulting.com, 646.872.2377

 After today’s ceremony, graduates will gain first-hand experience in running their own retail operations — business transactions, inventory management, customer relations, store leasing, etc. right in their own neighborhood.
 The incubator storefront will open in late September at 790 Clinton Avenue in Newark.
 The Newark CEDC will renovate the space, retrofit it for retail kiosks, pay the first six months of rent for each graduate, and continue to provide complimentary business consulting support.

 Participants studied IFEL’s newly-created Workshop in Business Opportunity curriculum, which teaches entrepreneurs with varying levels of experience how to start and grow a profitable business; the emphasis is on getting started with the resources that they currently have available.
 This initial round of the program featured 16 small business owners from Newark’ South Ward.
 The West Ward initiative is slated to begin after September’s incubator opening.
 The Prudential Foundation was one of the program’s funders.

 About the Newark Community Economic Development Corporation (NCEDC)

-Newark Community Economic Development Corporation (Newark Community EDC) is the primary, economic-development catalyst for the State of New Jersey’s largest city, Newark.
-It is organized to retain, attract and grow businesses, enhance small and minority business capacity, and spur real-estate development throughout the City’s 20 diverse neighborhoods.
-As a business-development company whose sole client is the City of Newark, Newark Community EDC collaborates with the Newark Department of Economic & Housing Development to initiate and execute economic-development activities that produce and sustain economic growth, generate jobs and create wealth for the citizens of Newark.
+Founded in 2007 and reorganized in 2014, the Newark Community Economic Development Corporation (Newark CEDC), is the primary economic development catalyst for Newark – New Jersey’s largest city.
+It is organized to retain, attract and grow businesses, enhance small and minority business capacity, and spur real estate development throughout the City’s 20 diverse neighborhoods.
+As a business development company whose sole client is the City of Newark, Newark CEDC collaborates with the Newark Department of Economic & Housing Development to initiate and execute economic development activities that produce and sustain economic growth, generate jobs and create wealth for the citizens of Newark.